 The main qualifier for having dental implants is having enough bone.
-If you don’t have enough bone, the bone can be rebuilt or I use what you have left.
+If you don’t have enough bone, the bone can be rebuilt or I can use remotely placed implants such as pterygoid implants.
 If you don’t have enough gum, that can be added back too.

 The following x-rays show two extremes for purposes of educating you if you are considering having dental implants or are about to lose a tooth.
 The first shows my jaw and the second shows a jaw with almost complete bone loss.

 All of the chin bone is gone too!
 Yikes!
-(Although this extreme patient seems to have “no bone,” she can still be treated with FIXED bridges using zygomatic implants on the upper and a prettau bridge on the lower.)
+This patient can be treated with zygomatic dental implants

 Have you ever heard the old adage “what you don’t use, you lose?”
 This applies to your jaw bone too!
 Your bone stays thick and tall when your teeth are there stimulating your bone every day.
 If you lose your teeth your jaw bone shrinks from disuse.
 This also happens when you are only missing even one tooth!

 If you lose one tooth, the bone in the area of that tooth shrinks while the other areas stay intact.

 Here is a sample of a patient where they lost a lot of bone in just one area: